notexactlyawe/linknotes/docs/reqirements.md

    * O01 App must allow for creation of folders and segregation of notes into them.
    * O02 App should have the ability to upload media.
    * O03 App must allow the creatin of new notes by the user.
+   * O04 App must allow for notes to be moved between folders.

 Synch and sharing
 ------------------

-   * S01 App must allow for the notes to be moved between folders.
-   * S02 App must update notes. *
-   * S03 App should allow note sharing between different platforms.
+   * S01 App must be able to recognise when a note has been updated on another platform and synchronise the changes to the device the app is running on.
+   * S02 All notes owned by a user should be viewable on all platforms.
-   * S04 App should support multpile platforms (mobile, laptop etc.)
+   * S03 App should support multiple platforms (mobile, laptop etc.)

 Interface